ItsNickBarry/hyperbolic-canvas/README.md

 Certain browsers do not provide support for the hyperbolic functions.

-To report problems, or request features, please open a new [issue][issue].
+To report problems or request features, please open a new [issue][issue].

 [issue]: ./../../issues